kubeflow/blog/_posts/2020-08-23-gsoc-20-tf-2-examples.md

 7. `tekton-pipeline-with-python-sdk.ipynb` - [Kubeflow Pipeline](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/) is a platform that lets you build, manage and deploy end-to-end machine learning workflows.
 This is a Jupyter notebook which bundles Katib hyperparameter tuning and TFJob distributed training into one Kubeflow pipeline.
 The pipeline used here uses [Tekton](https://cloud.google.com/tekton) in its backend.
 Tekton is a Kubernetes resource to create efficient [continuous integration and delivery](https://opensource.com/article/18/8/what-cicd) (CI/CD) systems.

-## Final Merge PR
+## Merged PR

 I copied these built notebooks and the final work product into a directory created in my fork of the [kubeflow/examples](https://github.com/kubeflow/examples) repo and created a [PR](https://github.com/kubeflow/examples/pull/816) to add these notebooks in Kubeflow's official repo.
-The PR got merged and the code currently resides in [kubeflow/examples/tensorflow_cuj](https://github.com/kubeflow/examples/tree/master/tensorflow_cuj) directory.
+The PR got merged and the code currently resides in [kubeflow/examples/tensorflow_cuj](https://github.com/kubeflow/examples/tree/master/tensorflow_cuj) directory marking the completion of the project.

 # Special Thanks